Human rights statement

 Through our policies and processes we seek to make a positive impact on our range of stakeholders.
 They are also designed to protect the dignity and interests of our stakeholders.
-In addition, we address and reduce, where possible, any potential negative impacts that our business might have on those around us.
+We address and reduce, where possible, any potential negative impacts that our business might have on those around us.

 Nationwide’s respect for human rights is aligned with the United Nations (UN) Guiding Principles on Business and Human Rights, and those codified in international law through the International Bill of Human Rights.
 This consists of the: